PTC-Academic/LEGO-Spatial-Computing-Project/README.md

 # LEGO-Spatial-Computing-Project
-Explore the connection between the LEGO Spike Prime and Vuforia Spatial Toolbox
+Explore the connection between the LEGO Spike Prime, Vuforia Spatial Toolbox, and Airtable
+For the Mac version of this project, use the [SpatialToolbox-Mac-Interns Repository](https://github.com/PTC-Academic/SpatialToolbox-Mac-Interns)
+For the Windows version of this project, use the [SpatialToolbox-Windows-Interns Repository](https://github.com/PTC-Academic/SpatialToolbox-Windows-Interns)

 1. Introduction – brief introduction to project with helpful resources, project requirements, and a table of contents
 2. Downloads – all necessary software downloads outlined
 3. LEGO SPIKE Prime hardware build – building instructions for the hardware portion of the project